jrmdev/mitm_relay/README.md

   -l <listen>, --listen <listen>
                         Address the relays will listen on.
 Default: 0.0.0.0 -r <relay> [<relay> ...], --relay <relay> [<relay> ...]
                         Create new relays.
-Several relays can be created at once.
-Format: -r lport:rhost:rport [lport:rhost:rport
+Several relays can be created by repeating the paramter.
+If the protocol is omitted, TCP will be assumed.
+Format:
-                        ...]
+                        [udp:|tcp:]lport:rhost:rport
   -p <proxy>, --proxy <proxy>
                         Proxy to forward all requests/responses to.
 If omitted, will run in monitoring only.
 Format: